0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ```

 ### Permissions on a group
-- GenericAll permission on a Group, Write permission, Write-Owner permission or Self permission
+- GenericAll permission on a Group, Write permission, Write-Owner permission GenericWrite or Self permission

 #### Add user to a group
 ```